Editorial Note: This article is written with editorial review and topic relevance in mind.

 See examples of vindicate used in a sentence.
 To clear of accusation, blame, suspicion, or doubt with supporting arguments or proof.
 To clear, as from an accusation or suspicion:

-Roblox All Star Tower Defense X Codes (ASTDX)
+All Star Tower Defense X Codes (September 2025) ASTD X WIKI

 Vindicate means to justify, prove, or reinforce an idea — or to absolve from guilt.
 Vindicate somebody to prove that somebody is not guilty when they have been accused of doing something wrong or illegal; If your family thinks you hogged the last piece of pie on thanksgiving, you'll be vindicated when your.